Zebbeni/protozoa/README.md

 ## Simulation Rules
 Each simulation run begins by generating a number of organisms and food items at random on a 2D grid.
 Each render cycle, organisms must choose an action (eat, move, turn, attack etc.) based on available information about their surroundings.
-Organisms who survive long enough can spawn offspring, passing on their decision trees and genetic traits and propagating successful behaviors.
+Organisms that survive long enough can spawn nearly identical offspring, thus propagating successful traits and behaviors.

 ### Environment
 The environment consists of a simple 2D wraparound grid where each location contains a ph value (0-10).
 These ph values play a large role in organism health, and are likewise affected by certain organism actions (ie. growth).